Different Types of Cooking Oil

 Walnut - Walnut oil is known to be a good source of Omega-3.
 It should be stored in the refrigerator to keep from becoming rancid.

 Oils should be stored in a cool and dry place.
-It is recommended that only two oils be used at the same time as oil left over time could lose taste as well as quality.
-If an oil starts to taste bitter, it should be replaced.
+It is recommended that only two oils be used at the same time as oil leftover time could lose taste as well as quality.
+If the oil starts to taste bitter, it should be replaced.